mssavinash/Server_Performance_Stats/README.md

 # 📊 Server Performance Stats Script

-A simple and effective Bash script (`Server_stats.sh`) to analyze basic server performance metrics on any Linux system.
+A simple and effective Bash script (`Server_stats.sh`) to analyze server performance metrics on any Linux system.
 This tool is useful for system administrators, DevOps engineers, or anyone interested in monitoring and debugging server performance.

 ---